|

 to, a demonstration of the brewer’s knowledge of world beer

-styles and technical aspects of homebrewing.
+styles and technical aspects of homebrewing with a Nuts &

 Grand Master: